PolymerSearch/apidocs/source/includes/datasets.md

 ## Update a Dataset

-This endpoint updates the content and the name of the existing dataset.
+This endpoint updates the content and metadata of an existing dataset.

 ```shell
 curl --location --request PUT 'https://api.polymersearch.com/v1/dataset/6151754dfad3627deeb8f84b' \